GnExia2/DelayedAirplane-App/DevDocument.md

   2. work on CRUD for ThingstoDo.html
       a.
 GET sfo API and display to page
       b.
 CREATE - tips for other travelers
-      c.
-UPDATE tips when a info is no longer current
-      d.
-DELETE tips when info is no longer relevant

       <!-- stretch goal  -->